pscally1005/pscally1005.github.io/_posts/misc/DRAFT2024-06-14-trap-foods.markdown

 &emsp;The vast majority of bars on the market contain sugar (or some type of sugar) as one of the first 3 ingredients on the label, making them a dessert.
 Don't think Nature Valley, Nutrigrain, Kind Bars, or Clif Bars are any better.
 I will say I used to be a huge fan of all 4 of these, and Clif Bars in particular serve a purpose.
 On a long hike or after a hard workout, the simple sugars in Clif Bars are actually exactly what your body needs to replenish energy, and the protein aids in recovery.
 Just don't eat them as a day to day snack.

 <center><img src="/assets/Misc/Trap/bars-1.jpg" alt="" class="larger-image"></center><br>
-&emsp;If you're going to get a bar, I'd recommend either Larabar or RxBars; both are made with dates and nuts, and contain no added sugar or artificial sweeteners.
+&emsp;If you're going to get a bar, I'd recommend either <a href="https://www.walmart.com/ip/Larabar-Blueberry-Muffin-Gluten-Free-Vegan-Fruit-Nut-Bars-6-ct/702968641?athbdg=L1600&from=/search">Larabar</a> or <a href="https://www.walmart.com/ip/RXBAR-Variety-Pack-Chewy-Protein-Bars-Ready-to-Eat-Protein-Snack-10-Count/331912964?from=/search">RxBars</a>; both are made with dates and nuts, and contain no added sugar or artificial sweeteners.
 RxBars even have some protein powder as well.

 <center><img src="/assets/Misc/Trap/bars-2.jpg" alt="" class="larger-image"></center><br>
 <div id="trail-mix"></div>